Tomohiro-Yamashita/VideoTimelineView/README.md

      //Go to 0s with animation
     videoTimelineView.moveTo(0, animate:true)

-     //Set trimmer from 5 to 10 with animation videoTimelineView.setTrim(start:5, end:10, seek:nil, animate:true)
+     //Set trimmer from 5 to 10 with animation and move to 3 videoTimelineView.setTrim(start:5, end:10, seek:3, animate:true)
     ```

 ## Contact